Materials-Consortia/OPTIMADE/optimade.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - **Description** A human- and machine-readable string containing the short Hermann-Mauguin (H-M) symbol which specifies the space group of the structure in the response.
-  The H-M symbols SHOULD be given as specified in the International Tables for Crystallography vol. A (IUCr, 2005), Table 4.3.2.1.
+  The H-M symbol SHOULD aim to convey the closest representation of the symmetry information that can be specified using the short format used in the International Tables for Crystallography vol. A (IUCr, 2005), Table 4.3.2.1 as described in the accompanying text.
+  The symbol MAY be a non-standard short H-M symbol.
+  The H-M symbol does not unambiguously communicate the axis, cell, and origin choice, and the given symbol SHOULD NOT be amended to convey this information.

   To encode as character strings, the following adaptations MUST be made when representing H-M symbols given in their typesetted form: